Platonic-Systems/purescript-multi-nix/README.md

 This repo implements https://github.com/purs-nix/purs-nix/issues/36 but outside of purs-nix (see `purs-nix.nix`).
 It also acts as a stepping step towards actually implementing the aforementioned proposal in purs-nix itself.

 - It creates a wrapper bash script to implement the above.
 Run `purs-nix` in devshell, and it will do the right thing depending on your $PWD.
   - For example, `cd ./foo && purs-nix run` will try to run the foo package.
-This will, of course fail because there is no 'Main' entry point in the foo package (unless, of course, your "output" directory already compiles compiled assets for ./bar).
+This will, of course fail because there is no `Main` entry point in the foo package (unless, of course, your "output" directory already compiles compiled assets for ./bar).
 Try `cd ./bar && purs-nix run` instead, and it will do what `nix run` does.
 - A ghost top-level ps command is also created for running `purs-nix compile` from project root.
 This will compile all packages.
 It may not make sense for non-compile commands, though.

 ### IDE support